Nokskiy/BFL/README.md

 You're all set!
 </details>

+# Issues
+If you find any bugs, want to contribute by adding new features, or optimize something, feel free to open an issue.

 # Contributing
 I would be delighted if you would like to contribute to the development of the library and submit your changes.